kickstand-ui/kickstand-ui/docs/getting-started/introduction.md

 ## Use Your Design System Anywhere!

+Kickstand UI can be easily implemented in any of your projects regardless of the technologies that are already in place.

+It also means that you can have a Design System that is designed to be customized to match your brand with a few simple value changes rather than extensive overriding of the default CSS.

 <div class="display-flex space-between align-center my-lg">
     <a href="https://stenciljs.com/">
         <img src="/images/stencil_logo.png" alt="stenciljs logo" style="width: 100%; max-width: 250px;" />